 Do you have a mouse in your house?
 Chances are it’s probably not just one!
 These little critters are small but mighty and move in packs, which means if you see one mouse, you probably have a mice infestation.
 Although mice can flourish in the coldest conditions, they usually survive cold winter weather by moving into our homes.

 Why do you have a mouse in your house?

-Since mice are warm-blooded, they look for shelter from winter’s cold as soon as the weather starts to cool in the fall.
-Houses, barns or commercial buildings—anything that offers warmth and shelter will make a fine winter home.
-Mice search diligently until they find an opening.
-Any opening the size of your pinky finger is big enough for a mouse to gain entry.
-Any opening the size of your thumb a rat can join you!
-They can squeeze through tiny openings in foundations, ventilation stacks, or siding to enter your home.
+Mice are warm-blooded, which means that they look for shelter from winter’s cold as soon as the weather starts to cool in the fall.
+Houses, barns or commercial buildings, really anything that offers warmth and shelter make a fine winter home.
+Generally, you end up with a mouse in your house because they search diligently until they find an opening.
+And, because it just takes an opening the size of your pinky finger for a mouse to gain entry, they end up in homes around New England during the winter.
+Additionally, rats only need an opening the size of your thumb to gain entry!
+As a result, mice (and other rodents) squeeze through tiny openings in foundations, ventilation stacks, or siding to enter your home.

 If you have questions about mouse removal or need help removing them now, give us a call and we’ll ELIMINATE ‘EM !
 1-866-802-7378 (7378)